Diffusion Models as Stochastic Quantization in Lattice Field Theory: Skilling-Hutchinson Estimator

 \section{Skilling-Hutchinson Estimator}

-In practice, the divergence function in Eq.~\eqref{eq:jacobian} can be hard to evaluate for general vector-valued functions $f$, but we can use an unbiased estimator, named Skilling-Hutchinson estimator~\cite{grathwohl2018scalable}, to approximate the trace.
+The divergence function in Eq.~\eqref{eq:jacobian} can be hard to evaluate in practice for general vector-valued functions $f$, but we can use an unbiased estimator, named Skilling-Hutchinson estimator~\cite{grathwohl2018scalable}, to approximate the trace.
 Let $\boldsymbol \epsilon \sim \mathcal{N}(\mathbf{0}, \mathbf{I})$.
 The Skilling-Hutchinson estimator is based on the fact that

 Therefore, we can simply sample a random vector $\boldsymbol \epsilon \sim \mathcal{N}(\mathbf{0}, \mathbf{I})$, and then use $\boldsymbol \epsilon^\intercal J_f(\phi) \boldsymbol \epsilon$ to estimate the divergence of $f(\phi)$.
 This estimator only requires computing the Jacobian-vector product $J_f(\phi)\boldsymbol \epsilon$, which is typically efficient.